Alabama duo accused of suburban Atlanta crime spree

 A short time later, a Sleep Inn hotel housekeeper called 911 to report two young men walking around with handguns.

-Police surrounded the hotel and arrested 19-year-old Quatreion Hughes of Toney, Alabama; and 21-year-old Raiquon Anderson of Huntsville, Alabama.
+Police surrounded the hotel and arrested Quatreion Hughes of Toney, Alabama, 19; and Raiquon Anderson, 21, of Huntsville, Alabama.
 Both face charges including armed robbery and hijacking a vehicle.

+“The stolen vehicle, personal property and all the cash taken was recovered,” Marietta police said in a statement.
+“We are incredibly thankful for the way several members of the community, multiple operators from Cobb County 911 and numerous officers from Cobb County Police Department all worked together with our road officers, sergeants and detectives to hold these two suspects accountable for their actions.”

-It wasn’t known if either man has a lawyer who could be reached for comment.
+It wasn’t known if either man has a lawyer who could be reached for comment on their behalf.

 Sign up for Daily Newsletters